Be a Safety Coordinator: Education and Career Roadmap

 Certificate and associate's degree programs in safety management-related fields are available at community and technical colleges.
 Some employers will accept a lesser degree for the candidate who has training or experience in the occupational field in which the business operates.
 Certificate programs typically last 1 year, associate's degrees take 2 years to complete and bachelor's degree programs take 4 years to complete.
 Regardless of the degree level, courses generally cover industrial hygiene, safety program management, legislative requirements, hazard analysis, accident analysis, fire safety and loss prevention/control.

 - Earn OSHA training certification.
-Many employers desire safety coordinators to be certified to teach OSHA 10-hour and 30-hour safety courses.
+Many employers desire safety coordinators who are certified to teach OSHA 10-hour and 30-hour safety courses.
 There are five fields offered by OSHA specific to the industry, and the prospective trainer will want to be certified in the industry represented by the company for which he or she works.
 The training takes 1 week, and trainers must be re-certified every 4 years.
 For re-certification, trainers must attend an update course.

 Step 2: Build Work Experience